 Here are a few things to note when sorting through your old brushes:

-These are two products you’re putting directly on your eye which means you need to be extra strict when it comes to choosing which products to keep and which ones to toss.
+These are two products you’re putting directly on your eye which means you need to be extra strict when it comes to choosing which products to keep (and for how long) and which ones to toss, STAT!

 Although it might seem like powders are safe to keep for a long time, they also have expiration dates and tend to start accumulating dirt and bacteria if left at the bottom of your makeup drawer for too long.